 "An easy to make and hearty meatless soup with a melody of herbs and fresh produce that's slow cooked in your crock pot.
 It freezes well, too!"

-When I first sat down to write this post, I was totally going to fangirl about fall.
-Because, honestly, I love it – from the colors to the leaves to the flavors to the holidays, there’s just nothing I don’t love about this time of year.
+When I first sat down to write this post, I was totally going to fangirl about 1) this minestrone soup recipe and 2) fall.
+Because, honestly, I love fall – from the colors to the leaves to the flavors to the holidays, there’s just nothing I don’t love about this time of year.

 … It’s just that, here in Phoenix, we don’t really have a fall.
 The weather doesn’t start to change until late October.
 The few trees we have with actual leaves don’t start to turn until January, when the first frosts hit.
 And even then, the new leaves begin to grow back just a month or two later.